 But, but, but, nine percent of companies significantly outperformed rivals after the slowdown.

-Here are the key factors that will determine whether your company will rise or regret.
+Here are the key factors that will determine whether your company will rise or regret during tough times.

 Let’s headline the keys then do a deeper dive on what this means for sales growth strategy.